mattdunn/bazza/README.markdown

   * Order>>#initialize attrs default to empty hash.
 Remove empty hash provision in specs.
   * Reusing builders
   * Replace String>>#to_class implementation from stack overflow article with a spec'd/tested version
-  * When builder class doesn't exist, should it raise exception, rather than returning nil?

 Notes
 -----